jmtsuji/Ca-Chlorohelix-allophototropha-RCI/comparative_genomics/README.md

 cd ../..
 ```
-The resulting tree file `CbbL_aligned_masked.treefile` is plotted in Extended Data Figure 5.
+The resulting tree file `CbbL_aligned_masked.treefile` is plotted in Figure S5.
 Note that I realized after producing this phylogeny that
 three pairs of sequences (between the reference genome set and the gene set derived from Tabita and colleagues, 2008) in the Group III CbbL set had
 been duplicated: the CbbL sequences of _Hyperthermus butylicus_, _Methanocaldococcus jannaschii_, and _Archaeoglobus fulgidus_.
 I collapsed those
 three branches into single nodes when producing the final figure for clarity.